 Paradiso 7 begins with Justinian’s prayer, in a divine mixture of Hebrew and Latin.
-Here it is, preserved by Mandelbaum untranslated because indeed untranslatable:
+Here it is, preserved by Mandelbaum untranslated, in order to render the combination of Latin and Hebrew, unique in the Commedia:

 Osanna, sanctus Deus sabaòth, superillustrans claritate tua felices ignes horum malacòth.
 (Par.
 7.1-3)

-In discussing the monstrous language used by Plutus at the beginning of Inferno 7, I alluded to the instability caused by the melding of Dante’s committed and muscular Christianity with his pre-humanism: while Dante is praising Aristotle and Vergil and using the Bible, he is simultaneously making Plutus’ degraded language out of Hebrew and Greek, based on the rudimentary knowledge of these languages that he obtained from medieval glossaries.
+In discussing the monstrous language used by Plutus at the beginning of Inferno 7, I alluded to the instability caused by the melding of Dante’s committed and muscular Christianity with his pre-humanism.
+On the one hand, Dante praises and cites Aristotle and Vergil and he constantly uses and cites the Bible.
+On the other hand, he simultaneously makes Plutus’s degraded language of Inferno 7 out of Hebrew and Greek, based on the rudimentary knowledge of these languages that he obtained from medieval glossaries.

 In Paradiso 7, Justinian’s celestial language is similarly concocted, from Hebrew and Latin.
-Clearly, there is a certain amount of cognitive dissonance in Dante’s thinking about the makers of these languages.
+Perhaps there is a certain amount of cognitive dissonance in Dante’s thinking about the makers of these languages.
+More likely, he thought in terms of Hebrew, Latin, and Greek being used in malo in Inferno 7 and used in bono in Paradiso 7, and he demonstrates both practices.

 Paradiso 7 begins with a celestial language that includes Hebrew words; it also includes the charge of deicide leveled against the Jews.
 This charge is central to Providential history as Dante expounds it in Paradiso 5, Paradiso 6, and Paradiso 7.
 The charge of Paradiso 7 is embedded within a vision of history that Dante fully accepts.
 Perhaps one could infer some lack of complacency from Dante’s need to buttress the “legality” of that vision, dramatized through the choice of Justinian, the codifier of law, as presenter of the concept of the “vendetta . . . / de la vendetta del peccato antico” (Par.
 6.92-93).

 Paradiso 7 recounts a very different kind of history from the previous canto, though linked both substantively and rhetorically by the crucifixion of Christ as a punishment for mankind’s original transgression.
-The link to Paradiso 6 is stated by Beatrice in Paradiso 7.20-21:
+The link to Paradiso 6 is stated by Beatrice, according to her “infallible judgment”, in Paradiso 7.20-21:

 Secondo mio infallibile avviso, come giusta vendetta giustamente punita fosse, t’ha in pensier miso (Par.
 7.19-21)